anthonyme00/chip-8-emu/README.md

 git submodule update
 ```

-Download [SDL2 Development Library](https://www.libsdl.org/download-2.0.php) for your target OS.
+Download [SDL2 Development Library](https://www.libsdl.org/download-2.0.php) for Visual C++.
 Extract the folder inside, rename it to SDL2 and put it in
 ```
 libs\SDL2
 ```